July 31 – August 5, 2017

 August 6 – Departure

-From Bridgeport, CA: Take CA SR 182 (paved highway) north, which turns into NV SR 338 at the CA/NV state line.
+From Bridgeport, CA: Take the paved CA SR 182 north, which turns into NV SR 338 at the CA/NV state line.
 From Bridgeport, it is 19 miles to a large (red buildings) ranch complex “Sweetwater Ranch”.
-Just to the S of the main ranch is dirt Forest Road (FR) 191; This may not be marked, but it is the obvious main dirt road heading SSW from the paved highway.
-At a 4-way intersection with FR 198 (about 1.25 miles from the highway and past a second ranch house), turn left (S) onto FR 198 (Atchisong Rd on the Google map above).
+Just to the south of the main ranch is dirt Forest Road (FR) 191; This may not be marked, but it is the obvious main dirt road heading SSW from the paved highway.
+This is a very good dirt road suitable for all cars.
+At about 1.25 miles from the highway, you will reach a gate and 4-way intersection.
+Low clearance drivers, park your cars on FS land beyond the gate and out of the way here to meet those going up.
+For those continuing on, turn left (south) onto FR 198 (Atchison Rd on the Google map above).
 There will be many side roads that are about similarly used, so be careful to check FR signs at each intersection to stay on FR 198 (and not such things as FR198a…).

-FR 198 is a very slow dirt road, not scary, but high clearance and at least high 4WD good for some sections (Subaru may be ok, but we will be checking on that).
-About 8-9 miles is a lovely flat and the remains (not obvious or marked other than some ore dumps) of Star City.
+FR 198 is a slow, but not scary, dirt road passable with high clearance (Subarus OK with some judicious driving).
+At about 8-9 miles is a lovely flat and the remains (not obvious or marked other than some ore dumps) of Star City.
 Beyond this, the road starts to climb a side hill, and starts to get much worse.
-Another ¼ – ½ mile brings you to a small flat which is Upper Star City; this is usually doable without major 4WD.
+Another ¼ – ½ mile brings you to a small flat which is Upper Star City; this is usually doable without major 4WD but is about as far as Subarus ought to go.
+Subaru drivers can park vehicles here to wait for a ride.
 Beyond Upper Star City the road gets worse, with likely wash-out spots along a narrow side-hill with steep ascent.
 The major problem on this part is meeting someone going in the opposite direction, as the old Belfort site has gotten rather popular.
 There is no capacity to turn or pass and reversing either up or down is a good challenge.

 The hard part is about 1.5 miles.
 Achieving the flat at Belfort, once sees the remains of the mine town.
 Near the east end of the flat, just cresting from the sidehill route, turn right (north) and follow this track around the east edge of the flat about 1/3 mile into the trees, where we camp.